A shorter, sharper half-slice for paddlers who want to throw down, this Storm is one to chase ⛈️.

 The wider hull, evolved rail design, and a completely revised rocker profile create what might be the loosest half-slice design we have ever paddled.
 Incorporating lessons learnt from the ReactR, the Storm allows you to lock in directional control by engaging the rails on a wave, in a hole, or while paddling downstream, and spins like a hurricane to your delight when flat 🌪️.

 A refined bow shape, and a strong recurved rocker profile at the tail boost the speed of the Storm.
-The overall waterline has been developed to maintain that speed, and lower the plaining barrier, meaning surfing has less resistance on waves of all sizes and depths 🌊.
+The overall waterline has been developed to maintain that speed, and lower the planing barrier, meaning surfing has less resistance on waves of all sizes and depths 🌊.

 The Storm is a revolutionised half-slice design, available in three sizes, each offering unrestrained freeride potential.